untag-informatics-lab/Ayasakura/README.md

-# Ara.
+# Ayasakura

-Ara an ERP Program for PT.
-Internet Ini Saja, Surabaya - Indonesia.
+Program Silab.

 ## Installation

-1. Default environment is `Development`, if you want to change to `Production` change environment setting on `wsgi.py` and `manage.py` to `Ara.settings.production`, or you can add your own environment in `Ara/Ara/settings/`.
+1. Default environment is `Development`, if you want to change to `Production` change environment setting on `wsgi.py` and `manage.py` to `Ayasakura.settings.production`, or you can add your own environment in `Ayasakura/Ayasakura/settings/`.

 2. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Nymphaea dependencies.